 There are several ways to fasten the components (implant to the bone) during the hip replacement procedure.
 With a cemented THR, the prosthesis is held in place by bone cement.
 In a non-cemented THR, fixation occurs as the bone grows on and into the implant surface.

-When the anesthesiologist determines that you are sufficiently recovered, approximately 4 to 5 hours after surgery, you will be transported to an inpatient unit.
-While most patients are transferred to inpatient units, some remain overnight in the PACU for close monitoring and observation.
+When the anesthesiologist determines that you are sufficiently recovered, your vital signs are stable and pain is well managed after surgery, you will be transported to an inpatient unit.
+While most patients are transferred to inpatient units, some remain overnight in the PACU for additional monitoring and observation.

-An ace-bandaged dressing will be applied around your hip.
-You may also have a thin tube inserted at the surgical site attached to a drain to prevent accumulation of blood around the muscles and bones of the hip.
-The tube and drain are removed the day after surgery, and the bandage is removed the first or second post-surgical day.
+A dressing will be applied to your hip.
+You may also have a thin tube inserted at the surgical site attached to a drain to prevent accumulation of blood around the muscles and bones of the joint.
+The tube and drain will likely be removed the day after surgery, and the bandage is removed the first or second postsurgical day.

 Members of the nursing staff will position you in bed and help you turn until you are able to move on your own.
-A pillow between your legs will help maintain the proper position of your hip.
-Because anesthesia may temporarily inhibit urination after surgery, a foley catheter may be inserted into the bladder to remove urine.
+You may have a pillow between your legs if ordered by your surgeon.
+Because anesthesia may temporarily inhibit urination after surgery, a Foley catheter may be inserted into the bladder to remove urine.
 This catheter is usually removed within 24 hours.

-In collaboration with you and your support system, the hospital staff, including a physician, physician assistant, nurse, physical therapist, and social worker will plan, provide, and monitor your care.
+In collaboration with you and your support system, the Hospital staff, including a physician, physician assistant, nurse, nurse practitioner, physical therapist and social worker will plan, provide and monitor your care.

-Your rehabilitation program will begin once you are medically stable and there are orders from your doctor to begin post-operative mobility.
-For some patients, rehabilitation will begin the day of surgery, for others it will start the day after surgery.
+Your rehabilitation program will begin once you are medically stable and there are orders from your doctor to begin postoperative mobility.
 Everyone will begin rehabilitation within 24 hours of surgery.

 It is critical to understand that motivation and participation in your physical therapy program is a vital element in the success of your surgery and your overall recovery.
 It is imperative that you play an active role in your recovery and rehabilitation from the start!